Where the heck can you find good salespeople?

 Finding salespeople best for you starts with defining them.
-What does it really takes a salesperson to succeed in your company?
+What does it really take a salesperson to succeed in your company?
 Define the traits you need.
-Don’t take the typical approach to job analysis and just listing skills, knowledge, and abilities.
+Don’t take the typical approach to job analysis and just list skills, knowledge, and abilities.

 Your criteria must depict what the person needs to do, not on who they need to be!
 Go deeper.
 Focus as much on describing the person as the position.
 Start your search, before you get this step correct, and you’ll never get a top-notch sales team.
 You’ll spend time looking for and hiring the wrong people.

 The salesperson you hire must mesh with your company’s DNA and sales culture.

 To cast the widest possible net, don’t just post on popular job boards.
 We informally surveyed 200 sales managers and asked them where they found their best sales talent.
 Here is a rank order list of the best sources they reported:

 • Referred to us (47%)

 • Worked for a competitor (14%)

 • Contacted directly by the sales candidate (9%)

 • Came from a customer (1%)